Open and Concealed Gun Carry Laws in Missouri

 The following individuals are prohibited from carrying a weapon in Missouri.

-- those younger than 21 years old
+- those younger than 19 years old (or 18 if a member of the armed forces)

 - non-United States citizens